 Pennsylvania's waters have been slowly and steadily improving, thanks to conservation efforts to reduce stormwater runoff, soil erosion, and pollution from many sources.
-In fact, since 1985 Pennsylvania has reduced its nitrogen load to the Chesapeake Bay by about 15.1 million pounds.
-But the Commonwealth is still far short of meeting its Clean Water Blueprint, which requires an additional reduction in nitrogen loads by 34.1 million pounds by the end of 2025.
+In fact, since 1985 Pennsylvania has reduced its nitrogen load to the Chesapeake Bay by 11 to 13 million pounds.
+But the Commonwealth is still far short of meeting its Clean Water Blueprint, which requires an additional reduction in nitrogen loads by 34 million pounds by the end of 2025.

-In a process initiated in June 2017, seven workgroups including state and local government leaders, farmers, conservation organizations, scientists and researchers, and federal agency partners, along with a steering committee led by the Pennsylvania Departments of Environmental Protection, Agriculture, and Conservation and Natural Resources, worked to develop the Draft Phase III Watershed Implementation Plan (Phase III WIP).
+In a process initiated in June 2017, seven workgroups including state and local government leaders, farmers, conservation organizations, scientists and researchers, and federal agency partners, along with a steering committee led by the Pennsylvania Departments of Environmental Protection, Agriculture, and Conservation and Natural Resources, worked to develop the Phase III Watershed Implementation Plan (WIP).

 The result is a collaborative, multipronged approach that, for the first time, includes approaches for creating county-scale plans, strategies for community outreach and engagement, and a financial and personnel needs and opportunities assessment.

 Agricultural practices represent the largest identified source of pollution impacting many of Pennsylvania's rivers and streams, as well as the Bay.
-As a result, of the 20 practices in the WIP III draft, four out of the top five are exclusively focused on agriculture.
+As a result, of the 20 practices in the final Phase III WIP, four out of the top five are exclusively focused on agriculture.

 The top five practices in terms of nitrogen reductions are: